ambo-n/my-weblog/content/blog/kubernetes-part1/kubernetes-part1.md

 Scenario: A user has a multi-container application they want to run in a Kubernetes cluster.
 The workflow would look something like this:

 1. The user submits a request to the <code>kube-apiserver</code> via a UI or command line tool such as <code>kubectl</code> (which is installed separately)
-2. The <code>kube-apiserver</code> validates the PodSpec and stores it in <code>etcd</code>.
-After the PodSpec is stored, the <code>kube-scheduler</code> detects an unscheduled Pod and determines which node it should run on, then writes that decision back to the API server.
-The scheduler watches the API server for unscheduled Pods.
+2. The <code>kube-apiserver</code> validates the PodSpec and saves it in <code>etcd</code>.
+Once the Pod object exists, the <code>kube-scheduler</code>, which continuously watches the API server, identifies that the Pod has no <code>nodeName</code> assigned.
+It selects a suitable node and writes a Binding back to the API server.
+Controllers such as the DeploymentController create ReplicaSets, and the ReplicaSetController creates the Pods that the scheduler selects.
-3. The <code>kubelet</code> on the chosen node creates the Pod and its containers.
-It retrieves the assigned PodSpec from the API server, pulls container images via the configured container runtime, and starts the containers. <code>kubelet</code> watches the API server for Pods assigned to its node.
+3. The <code>kubelet</code> on the selected node notices the Pod assigned to it by watching the API server.
+It retrieves the PodSpec and, through the Container Runtime Interface (CRI), instructs the container runtime (e.g., containerd or CRI-O) to pull the required images and start the containers.
 4. Controller components continuously monitor the cluster's state.
 They read the actual state from the API server (which itself reads from <code>etcd</code>).
 If a node fails, controllers initiate actions such as recreating Pods on a healthy node to maintain the desired state.

 ![Kubernetes-workflow](/blog/kubernetes-part1/workflow.png)